-There has been no change in TRE's credit risk appetite or approach during 2022.
+Other than the completion of the investment portfolio de-risking process, started in 2022 and completed in 2023, there has been no change in TRE's credit risk appetite or approach during 2023.

-Brokers / intermediaries / retrocessionaires
+Brokers, intermediaries and retrocessionaires

 Similar to other insurance and reinsurance companies, TRE has a concentration risk with brokers and intermediaries, as they represent a major conduit of business to TRE.
 All brokers, intermediaries and retrocessionaires are subject to ongoing review.